 Femorally inserted central catheters (FICCs)

-These catheters can have single or multiple lumens, and are non-tunnelled or tunnelled for optimal dressing and securement application.
+These catheters can have single or multiple lumens, and are also non-tunnelled or tunnelled for optimal dressing and securement application.

 Tunnelled FICC – exit site tunnelled to mid thigh, with CHG disc, subcutaneous and adhesive ESD, and bordered semipermeable dressing |